zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-atp-connectivity-data-and-messaging/setup-atp-connectivity-data-and-messaging.md

     ```

-5. Create the `atpaqadmin` deployment and service using the following command.
+5. Setup information necessary for ATP DB links and AQ propagation and create the `atpaqadmin` deployment and service using the following command.

     ```
     <copy>./deploy.sh</copy>